-I’ve been in private practice as a Licensed Marriage and Family Therapist for 16 years.
+I’ve been in private practice as a Licensed Marriage and Family Therapist since 2001.
 I received my Bachelor’s in Human Development from U.C.
 Davis and my Master’s in Marriage and Family Therapy from Fuller School of Psychology.
 I am also a published author.
 Click here to read about my book Depression Solutions.

-For years, I worked in a variety of therapy settings – from family service agencies dealing with crisis situations to placing children in foster homes – and ultimately came to realize that my strongest passion and greatest strengths surfaced when working with people on an individual basis where I could help people get to the root of their problems so they could heal, have more joy, and create strong and healthy relationships.
-I consider it a privilege to guide and support people towards living whole and rewarding lives.
+For years, I worked in a variety of therapy settings – from family service agencies dealing with crisis situations to placing children in foster homes – and ultimately came to realize that my strongest passion and greatest strengths surfaced when working with women on an individual basis where I could help women get to the root of their problems so they could heal, have more joy, and create strong and healthy relationships.
+I consider it a privilege to guide and support women towards living whole and rewarding lives.

 How Much Therapy Do I Need?